QuentinRa/blog.quentinra.dev/programming/web/android/activities/index.md

 <div class="row row-cols-md-2"><div>

-* Set the Activity title from the code.
+* Set the Activity's title from the code.
 The title is shown is the task list, and in the default menu bar.

 ```kotlin
 class MainActivity : AppCompatActivity() {